sclorg/rails-ex/README.md

 If you'd like to install it, follow [these directions](https://github.com/openshift/rails-ex/blob/master/README.md#installation).

-In order to access the example blog application, you have to remove the `public/index.html` which serves as the welcome page.
-Another option is to make a request directly to `/articles` which will give you access to the blog.

-The username/pw used for authentication in this application are openshift/secret.

-The following steps assume that you have access to an OpenShift deployment; you must have an OpenShift deployment that you have access to in order to deploy this app.
+The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.

 OpenShift Considerations
 ------------------------